 - P is the number of poles of the machine.

-When connected to an electric power system, a synchronous machine always maintains the above relationship shown in the equation (1).
+When connected to an electric power system, a synchronous machine always maintains the above relationship shown in equation (1).

 If the synchronous machine working as a motor fails to maintain the average speed (Ns) the machine will not develop sufficient torque to maintain its rotation and will stop.
 Then the motor is said to be Pulled Out of Step.

 In case, when the synchronous machine is operating as a generator, it has to run at a fixed speed called Synchronous speed to generate the power at a particular frequency.
 As all the appliances or machines are designed to operate at this frequency.
-In India, the value of the frequency is 50 hertz.
+In some countries, the value of the frequency is 50 hertz.

 Basic Principles of Synchronous Machine